tomasmota/backstage-plugin-pulsar/README.md

 - Optionally fill up with some messages by running fill-topic.ts
 - Go into a Component that has the pulsar annotation pointing to this topic and go into the Pulsar tab

+## TODO
+- Figure out authentication
+- Decide what data to show
+- Make it look nice